 Tips for effective negotiation and handling offers

 Conveyancing is the legal process of transferring property ownership.
-It involves several steps, key among them the preparation of legal documents, conducting property searches, and facilitating the final transaction.
+It involves several steps, including the preparation of legal documents, conducting property searches, and facilitating the final transaction.

 Preparing necessary legal documents

-Accurate and thorough preparation of these documents is vital to avoid delays or legal complications.
-Utilising the services of a professional, such as a conveyancer, can streamline this process.
+Accurate and thorough preparation of these documents is necessary to avoid delays or legal complications.

 Financial implications of selling a house without an estate agent